|Superliga 18/19 Record||Won 4, Drawn 11, Lost 10 (23 points)|

 Expected Events: San Martín’s best generators of expected goals were Claudio Bieler (4.98 xG) and Lucas Acevedo (4.39 xG).
 Bieler created the bulk of his xG from open play (2.89 open/1.09 setpiece/1.00 penalty) while Acevedo created his from set pieces (0.77/3.62/0.00).
 Looking over a 90 minute period, only Luciano Pons had an xG/90 that was close to 0.250 (0.247, to be specific).

-In terms of expected assists, Alberto Costa created 0.278 xA/90 in league matches, which was second in the Superliga among players with more than 900 minutes played.
-Only Juan Fernando Quintero had a higher xA/90 metric.
-Matías García, who often played alongside Costa, created the second-most xA and xA/90 (2.37 xA / 0.098 xA/90) on the team.
-While both were expected to open up defenses and create opportunities on set-pieces, Costa was more of a threat from open and set plays.
+In terms of expected assists, Alberto Costa created 0.210 xA/90 in league matches, which was second in the Superliga among players with more than 900 minutes played.
+Only four other players — Juan Fernando Quintero, Fernando Belluschi, Gastón Fernández, and Guillermo Fernández — had a higher xA/90 metric.
+Matías García, who often played alongside Costa, created the second-most xA and xA/90 (2.72 xA / 0.113 xA/90) on the team.
+Costa was more of a threat from open play, while García had a slight advantage on free kicks.
 Rodrigo Gómez, who joined San Martín during the summer, also made a contribution from the right wing.

 In goal, Jorge Carranza was present for most of San Martín’s matches (1633 minutes), with a minor role for Ignacio Arce (600 minutes) and a brief cameo by Pedro Fernández (196 minutes).
 It’s hard to get a clear idea of expected goalkeeper performance without knowing goalkeeper position during shots faced, but the actual and expected metrics don’t make for pretty reading.
 He allowed 30 goals in total (24th of 28 goalkeepers who played more than 900 minutes) and allowed 14.6 more goals than expected (28th of 28).
 Aged 38, it’s hard to believe that Carranza would have a future at any top-flight side.